 Federal legislation provides employees in the maritime industry access to compensation after injury, including the Merchant Marine Act of 1920 and the Longshore and Harbor Workers compensation Act.
-Whether you are employed on shore or at sea, Scott J. Sternberg and Associates, P.A. offers skilled help with the sometimes-complicated claims arising from maritime work injury claims.
+Whether you are employed on shore or at sea, Sternberg / Forsythe, P.A. offers skilled help with the sometimes-complicated claims arising from maritime work injury claims.

 We Have Following Locations To Serve You:

 If you are an injured longshore worker, our legal team helps you understand your rights under the Longshore and Harbor Workers compensation Act (LHWCA).
 If you are a seaman, you will likely look to the Jones Act for recovery of compensation and benefits after injury.
 Our legal team works with you to determine eligibility for these programs after you are injured on land or sea.

 Injury on shore-based or harbor worksites is common.
 Types of injuries suffered by longshore workers include:

 As a harbor, wharf worker, crane operator, stevedore, ship builder or longshore worker, benefits and compensation are provided by employer-sponsored programs under the LHWCA.
 The Act covers approximately 500,000 maritime workers in the United States.

 Similar to the state Workers compensation program, filing a claim under the LHWCA does not mean you must prove your employer was negligent in order to receive medical and other benefits.

 Points about benefits under the LHWCA include the following:

 With complex definitions and regulations, it is important to correctly identify benefits available to you.
 If injured, speak with florida dock worker injury lawyer at our firm to determine if injury coverage is possible under the LHWCA or the Jones Act.
 When injured, we help you apply for and gain the benefits you deserve under state and federal law.